 Perhaps one of the most influential and famous stage and screen actors of the 20th Century was a man by the name of Laurence Olivier.
-Trained in Shakespearian arts, the man would go on to become one of the most captivating and interesting performance artists in all of Britain for many years.
+Trained in Shakespearean arts, the man would go on to become one of the most captivating and interesting performance artists in all of Britain for many years.

 He was born in 1907 in Surrey, where he lived with his two siblings, a mother and his father, Gerard Olivier.
-Gerard was an Anglican priest who travelled across the various parishes of England, often working as an interim priest.
+Gerard was an Anglican priest who traveled across the various parishes of England, often working as an interim priest.
 They lived a nomadic lifestyle and Gerard was a very strict man, especially towards his children.
 Yet it was from his father that Laurence discovered his love of showmanship.

 As he watched his father preach to the people, he could easily see just how masterful Gerard was at performance.
 The man had skill with oratory and showmanship, increasing intensity or decreasing it seemingly at will.
 He watched spellbound often as his father, with all the pomp and circumstance of the ornamental adornment of the clergy, would give powerful speeches on the nature of spirituality.
 This would awaken a natural desire to perform within the boy.